itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ## Deployment

-* This website was developed using [GitPod](https://www.gitpod.io/), which was then committed and pushed to GitHub using the GitPod terminal.
+* This website was developed using atom and then used condeanywhere to push use the git commits in the terminal. had issues getting github linked to atom due to a token that wouldn't work.
+Hope to fix this for the future to keep development in the one IDE.

 ### GitHub Pages